 - Include relevant keywords throughout your website, especially in headings and subheadings.
 Free tools like the Google Keyword Planner and resources from trusted sites like Hubspot can help you identify the keywords you want to target.
 Just be careful not to fall into keyword “stuffing.”

 - Update your website regularly.
 Search engine crawlers favor regularly updated sites.
 Maintaining a regular blog can help with this.

 - Focus on local SEO.
 If you’re like the majority of tax preparers, most of your clients will be local.
-Plus, ranking for local searches will be easier than ranking for general “tax preparer” searches.
+Plus, ranking for local searches will be easier and ultimately more impactful than ranking for general “tax preparer” searches.
 Be sure to include your geographic area in your targeted keywords.